ramjotkaur0927-ops/DecodeLabs-Internship/README.md

 ## ▶️ How to Run
 1.⁠ ⁠Open ⁠ Decodelabs_Project_1.ipynb ⁠ in Google Colab
-2.⁠ ⁠Upload your dataset file
+2.⁠ ⁠Upload ⁠ Dataset for Data Analytics.xlsx ⁠
 3.⁠ ⁠Run all cells top to bottom
+4.⁠ ⁠⁠ Cleaned_Dataset.xlsx ⁠ will be generated

 ---